• Skip to primary navigation

 Whew, it’s such a temptation to give them a little stir, isn’t it?
 The same “leave them alone” method is essential for the best sautéed mushrooms, too.
 Try it and see!
 It really makes a difference.

-Okay, after that little segue, now it’s time to take the cover off the pan and give the Brussels sprouts a stir.
+Now it’s time to take the cover off the pan and give the Brussels sprouts a stir.
 Cook the sprouts five more minutes, removing the cover and stirring every couple of minutes.

 Brussels sprouts in a frying pan being stirred.